uptane/deployment-considerations/repositories.md

 2. Set up the transport protocol.
 3. Set up the private and public APIs to interact over the chosen transport protocol.
 4. Set up the Timestamp, Snapshot, Root, and Targets roles.
 5. Sign delegations from the Targets role to all tier-1 supplier roles.
-The public keys of tier-1 suppliers SHOULD be verified using some out-of-band mechanism (e.g., telephone calls, certified mail), so that the OEM can double-check their authenticity and integrity.
+The public keys of tier-1 suppliers SHOULD be verified using some out-of-band mechanism (e.g., telephone calls or certified mail), so that the OEM can double-check their authenticity and integrity.
 6. Upload metadata and images from all delegated Targets roles (including tier-1 suppliers).
 Verify the metadata and images, and add them to the storage mechanism.

 An OEM and its suppliers MAY use the repository and supplier tools from the [Reference Implementation](https://github.com/uptane/uptane) to produce new metadata.